joeypiccola/joeypiccola.github.io/_posts/2018-09-30-puppet-tasks-via-powershell.md

   - orchestration
 ---

 In this example we'll use the Puppet task `powershell_tasks::disablesmbv1`.
 If we look at the task's metadata file we see the following parameters.
+To execute this task we'll make a call to the Puppet Orchestrator's `commands` endpoint.

 ```json
 {